pedro-w/dylan-mode/README.rst

 * dylan-mode.el is from CMU
 * dylan-opt.el from Harlequin
 * dylan-dime.el from Dylan Hackers
-* dime.el, dime-repl.el, dime-compiler-notes-tree.el from SLIME
+* dime.el, dime-repl.el, dime-note-tree.el from SLIME